 —The opening of the first game (while Toki Tori is hatching)

-- Absurdly Spacious Sewer: Slime Sewers (or Slime Cave on Gameboy)
+- Absurdly Spacious Sewer: Slimy Sewers (or Slime Cave on Gameboy).

 - A Winner Is You: Your reward for beating all the normal levels is an animated cookout.